skienzmatishun/rippreport/content/p/kindness/index.md

 ---
-title: "RANDOM ACTS OF KINDNESS"
+title: RANDOM ACTS OF KINDNESS
 date: 2018-12-26
-thumbnail: "img/kindness.png"
+thumbnail: img/kindness.png
 categories:
 - wonderful-wednesday
 authors:
 - ripp-report
+alttags: "Peace symbol representing kindness and caring, encouraging acts of generosity as described in this article"
 ---
 ## RANDOM ACTS OF KINDNESS

 1. Do something nice for someone you know or don't know.